 At A Glance

-Researchers at Colorado State University have produced just the device that improves upon the current state of the art.
-The nanoparticle measurement device has enhanced sensitivity to a broader range of particle sizes.
-It also directly measures airborne nanoparticles, improving on the current indirect methods in which particles are lost due to the necessity of multiple devices.
-On top of that, it is smaller and easier to handle than current technologies.
+Researchers at Colorado State University have developed a new system that directly measures airborne nanoparticles with enhanced sensitivity to a broad range of particle sizes.
+The nanoparticle measurement device directly measures airborne nanoparticles, improving on the current indirect methods in which particles are lost due to the necessity of multiple devices.
+Additionally, the device is smaller and easier to handle than current technologies.
 All of these improvements make this novel device a must-have for worker safety in this developing industry.

 The nanotechnology industry is rapidly growing, expanding into markets that many people don’t realize.
 Nanomaterials are being utilized in sunscreen, clothing, biotech, and weapon production, to name a few.
 With the rapid expansion of this industry, medical concerns for employees must be quickly addressed.
 OSHA has stated that over-exposure to airborne nanoparticles can have detrimental effects, including tissue damage and cancer.
 To protect employees, devices have been produced to sample nanoparticles and identify potential risk areas.
 However, these devices are laborious, being large, inefficient, and slow.
 Novel particle detection tools are needed to address risks to employees in this rapidly emerging market.